msyea/msyea.github.io/me.md

 ### [Intendance (now Treat Digital)](http://treatdigital.com) *2009 - 2011*
 I cut my teeth at Intendance.
 I originally started as a **Junior Developer** working with PHP and MySQL but quickly became **Technical Analyst and Lead Developer**.
 Increasingly I had a more strategic role setting out development practices and the technology stack.
-During my last year I was joined the board and became **Head of Technical**.
+During my last year I joined the board and became **Head of Technical**.

 ## Education